JohnDennehy101/ictskills2-assignment/README.md

 - Save the .env file `(Ctrl + O)`
 - To exit the file enter `(Ctrl + X)`
+- The TMDB redirect on authentication needs to be updated to localhost in the `src/api/tmdb-api.js` (line 276) file
 - Once all this is complete, enter `npm start` to get the project running locally on localhost.

 ## API Data Model.